|Japanese glass fish floats|

 Not necessarily useful, but interesting nevertheless, are the little notes sealed in bottles and cast from the deck of a ferry or the family pleasure craft by hopeful children.
-Or perhaps even by an adult harboring the romantic notion that someone in a far off place will find it.
+Or perhaps even by an adult harboring the romantic notion that someone in a far-off place will find it.

 The words, "flotsam" and "jetsam" often occur in tandem but have different meanings.
 Strictly defined, "flotsam" is floating wreckage and "jetsam" is material thrown off a boat to lighten it, presumably in an effort to prevent that boat from becoming flotsam.
-In the context of beach combing, however, both words are used rather more loosely.
+In the context of beachcombing, however, both words are used rather more loosely.

 A lot of flotsam arrived on our Shaw shore, mostly detritus from small boats, such as transoms and framing pieces.
-Once in a while something really exciting would turn up.
-We found a chair that apparently slid, or perhaps was thrown, off the deck of the PRINCESS MARGUERITE, the beloved Seattle-to-Victoria excursion ship that used to come within waving distance of the San Juans during summer passages.
-Apparently it had travelled from the Strait of Juan de Fuca up through Middle Channel between Lopez and San Juan, executed a smart maneuver to port, passed Turn Island into San Juan Channel, and finally came to rest on Andy's Island, a short row from our dock.
+Once in a while, something really exciting would turn up.
+We found a chair that apparently slid or perhaps was thrown, off the deck of the PRINCESS MARGUERITE, the beloved Seattle-to-Victoria excursion ship that used to come within waving distance of the San Juans during summer passages.
+Apparently it had traveled from the Strait of Juan de Fuca up through Middle Channel between Lopez and San Juan, executed a smart maneuver to port, passed Turn Island into San Juan Channel, and finally came to rest on Andy's Island, a short row from our dock.
 Neatly folded and balanced on a large rock in plain sight as if anticipating rescue, it was in remarkable repair considering its extended journey.

 That chair became quite a conversation piece in our living room.
-We would point out the initials CPR stamped into the back, and guests would cluck, as if we might have filched it.
+We would point out the initials CPR stamped into the back, and guests would cluck as if we might have filched it.
 We hadn't, of course.

 One year, we found the real treasure of oriental treasures, a glass fishing float, in our own little cove.
 Most often discovered on ocean shores, these pretty aqua-tinted glass balls rarely made it into the San Juans, and today probably not at all since the practical Japanese went to using plastic floats.

-My favorite beach combing story, though, was related by Tibb Dodd, a remarkable lady who lived on Yellow Island on the San Juan Channel end of Wasp Passage, with her also remarkable husband, Lew.
+My favorite beachcombing story, though, was related by Tibb Dodd, a remarkable lady who lived on Yellow Island on the San Juan Channel end of Wasp Passage, with her also remarkable husband, Lew.
 They had bought the little island in 1945 and built an enchanting driftwood house, situated on a natural rock outcropping that served as the fireplace hearth.
 Among their few amenities was running water piped down to the house from a catchment basin.
 Otherwise, they existed primarily on the gifts that nature bestowed, and they seemed many.

-It being his habit to beach comb regularly, Lew walked into the house one morning with a carton of eggs and said "Well, here's our breakfast."
+It being his habit to beach comb regularly, Lew walked into the house one morning with a carton of eggs and said: "Well, here's our breakfast."
 Tibb calmly accepted the eggs and remarked that it would be nice if some bacon were to wash in, as well.
 It did.
-Knowing something of the charmed life they lived on Yellow Island, I was inclined to believe the story, which she told to me with a perfectly straight face.
+Knowing something of the charmed life they lived on Yellow Island, I was inclined to believe the story, which she told me with a perfectly straight face.

-The Dodds are long gone, but fortunately their beautiful island now belongs to the Nature Conservancy, a worthy organization that welcomes visitors ashore with the same selective concern that the Dodds did.
+The Dodds are long gone, but fortunately, their beautiful island now belongs to the Nature Conservancy, a worthy organization that welcomes visitors ashore with the same selective concern that the Dodds did.

-It's a point of honor to a beach comber that no useful find is to be left for the tide to snatch back into the sea.
+It's a point of honor to a beachcomber that no useful find is to be left for the tide to snatch back into the sea.
 If you can't use it, offer it to a friend.